bendrick92/benscarblog/toolbox.md

   description: Larry takes his microfibers seriously, and these are seriously the nicest I've found.
 They come in a pack of six, so I'd recommend grabbing a few at a time.
 I've tried a number of different "high quality" microfibers in dozens of applications, and these have remained the most versatile and durable of them all.
   link: https://www.ammonyc.com/shop/microfiber-towels/
   image: https://assets.bpwalters.com/images/bens_car_blog/tools/ammo_microfiber.jpg
-  buttonLabel: Buy on ammonyc.com
+  buttonLabel: Buy from AMMO
 power_tools_other:
 - title: Milwaukee M18 Blower
   description: If you haven't already joined the "weird guy who dries their car with a leaf blower" club yet, I highly recommend it.
 It can safe a ton of headache when trying to dry handles, jambs, and trunk lids by blasting any water out before you run around with the drying towel.
 Not to mention less touching your paint = less scratches!
   link: https://www.homedepot.com/p/Milwaukee-M18-FUEL-120-MPH-450-CFM-18-Volt-Lithium-Ion-Brushless-Cordless-Handheld-Blower-Tool-Only-2724-20/302752040
   image: https://assets.bpwalters.com/images/bens_car_blog/tools/milwaukee_blower.jpg
-  buttonLabel: Buy on homedepot.com
+  buttonLabel: Buy from Home Depot
 - title: Ryobi Electric Power Washer
   description: Even for the average weekend Joe, a power washer it can also save a ton of time during the washing process.
 It makes short work of brake dust, caked-on dirt and grit and is something I use at minimum twice a year before and after winter to clean up the undercarriage, suspension, and exhaust components.
   link: https://www.homedepot.com/p/RYOBI-1-600-PSI-1-2-GPM-Electric-Pressure-Washer-RY141612/301004462
   image: https://assets.bpwalters.com/images/bens_car_blog/tools/ryobi_powerwasher.jpg
-  buttonLabel: Buy on homedepot.com
+  buttonLabel: Buy from Home Depot
 - title: Milwaukee M12 Stubby Impact Wrench
   description: Small but stout, the Stubby Impact is perfect for changing wheels, suspension/exhaust bolts, and most everything else you'd need to loosen or tighten on your car.
 Its small footprint makes it great for throwing in the car on a track day or even in an roadside emergency kit!
   link: https://www.homedepot.com/p/Milwaukee-M12-FUEL-12-Volt-Lithium-Ion-Brushless-Cordless-Stubby-3-8-in-Impact-Wrench-Tool-Only-2554-20/304834780
   image: https://assets.bpwalters.com/images/bens_car_blog/tools/milwaukee_impact.jpg
-  buttonLabel: Buy on homedepot.com
+  buttonLabel: Buy from Home Depot
 - title: Eley Hose Reel
   description: $150+ might seem steep for a hose reel, but I had had enough of the cheap plastic/self-winding reels from hardware stores.
 So I did some research on the "best" consumer hose reel available.
 In almost every result Eley was mentioned, and for good reason - this thing is a beast!
 The reel itself and included hardware are all extremely high quality, and I could see this thing outlasting our house!
 2+ years later it looks like brand new!
   link: https://www.eleyhosereels.com/products/wall-mount-garden-hose-reel
   image: https://assets.bpwalters.com/images/bens_car_blog/tools/eely_hose_reel.jpg
-  buttonLabel: Buy on eleyhosereels.com
+  buttonLabel: Buy from Eley
 ---

 <section id="toolbox">